elesto-dao/elesto/docs/Explanation/ADR/adr-002-docs-structure.md

 #### docs/Explanation

-The `Explanation` folder contains content that provides context for readers and is discursive in nature.
+The `Explanation` folder contains content that provides context for readers and is discursive.
 See the [Divio Explanation page](https://documentation.divio.com/explanation/#) for more detail.

 - **docs/explanation/README.md** - This file orients the reader and explains the content.